A Stopped Negative Binomial Distribution

 \section{Introduction and Motivation}

 Consider a prototypical early phase, single-arm clinical trial in which 17 patients are enrolled and treated.
 The trial is modeled as a sequence of independent Bernoulli($p$) samples.
 Suppose the Bernoulli probability of a patient responding to treatment is $p=0.2$ under the null hypothesis that the treatment is not any more effective than the current standard of care.
-If seven or more patients out of these 17 respond to the treatment then we reject this hypothesis and the treatment is deemed successful at a significance level of $0.1$.
+If seven or more patients out of these 17 respond to the treatment then we reject this hypothesis and claim the treatment has successfully showed superiority at a significance level of $0.1$.
 If fewer than seven respond then the null hypothesis is not rejected and the treatment is said to have failed to show superiority.
 The trial ends when either seven responders or 11 non-responders are observed.

 If all 17 patients are enrolled at once, as in the classic design, then the sample size is 17.
 However, in most clinical trials the patients are enrolled sequentially over time.
 In the present example, observing seven successful patients ends the trial and so the number of enrollees required could be as small as seven.
-Similarly 11 observed treatment failures also ends the trial.
-This sampling mechanism, in which the experiment ends as soon as any predefined endpoint is reached, is called {\em curtailed sampling}.
+Similarly 11 observed treatment failures would also end the trial.
+This sampling mechanism, in which the experiment ends as soon as either predefined endpoint is reached, is called {\em curtailed sampling}.
 Under curtailed sampling, the range of the sample size for this trial is seven through 17.